splunk/public-o11y-docs/synthetics/test-config/test-config.rst

 Follow these guidelines to troubleshoot a broken test.

 #.
-Make a copy of the test so that you can check various solutions before fixing the original test.
+(Optional) Make a copy of the test so that you can check various solutions before fixing the original test.
 #.
 Open the test page and see when the test started to fail.
 Consider the following questions:

     * When did the check fail?
 Is there a pattern among other failed runs?